HL7/HAI-LTCF/source/pages/other.md

 ---
-title: Other Resources Defined for This Guide
+title: Other Examples Defined for This Guide
 layout: default
 active: other
 ---